CN-M/task-taker-2.0/README.md

    - Alternatively, you can adjust the `server/prisma/schema.prisma` file to your preferred database and it should work about the same when given a database url.
 (I haven't tested this though so let's hope it doesn't break)

    **Client:**
-   Create a `.env` file in the root directory of the `client` directory and add the following variables:
+   Create a `.env` file in the root of the `client` directory and add the following variables:
    ```env
    VITE_ENV="development"
    VITE_BACKEND_URL="http://localhost:3000"